Alabama Constitution of 1901: History

 Prior to the 2022 constitution, Alabama has had six constitutions, all established via State Conventions: (converting Alabama Territory into a State), 1861 (Secession), 1865 (Reconstruction), 1868 (Reconstruction), 1875 (ending Reconstruction), and the 1901 document.

+The referendum calling for the constitutional convention passed with the aid of widespread electoral fraud in the Black Belt.
+In 2020, columnist Bill Ivey called the result "one of the most consequential voter fraud incidents in U.S. history" due to the substantial long-term impact the Constitution has had.

 General overview

 The Alabama Constitution, in common with all other state constitutions, defines a tripartite government organized under a presidential system.
 Executive power is vested in the Governor of Alabama, legislative power in the Alabama State Legislature (bicameral, composed of the Alabama House of Representatives and Alabama Senate), and judicial power in the Judiciary of Alabama.
 Direct, partisan, secret, free elections are provided for filling all branches.

 Notable features

 The length and chaotic nature of the constitution was the result of an attempt at centralization of power in the state government dating from the late 19th century, when white Democrats dominated state government.

 In addition, because of challenges from Populists in 1892 and 1894 elections, the Democratic Party intended to reduce suffrage in order to secure its own dominance.
 This appealed to yeomen farmers of North Alabama, who had supported Populists, on the grounds of white supremacy.

 The Democrats raised "the Negro issue" and promised that "no white man would lose the franchise".
 But Alabama's new constitution also "would remove [from voter registration rolls] the less educated, less organized, more impoverished whites as well — and that would ensure one-party Democratic rule through most of the 20th century in the South".
 Glenn Feldman documented that, by 1941, more whites than blacks had been disenfranchised under this constitution.

 The 1901 constitution was intended to curb executive power and to make it difficult to raise taxes, but in practice, it has resulted in the state legislature having extensive authority over counties, cities, and towns.
 The counties have to go to the legislature, and ipso facto representatives of uninvolved parts of the state, to get the most basic policy and financial laws passed, which often fail to get the support of the full legislature.

 As a result, the state legislature devotes considerable time to local matters, and county legislative delegations handle many issues that are normally handled at the county level in most of the rest of the country.

 The legislature's power was especially strong during the first half of the 20th century, and it was heavily biased in favor of rural interests.
-Originally, the state's 67 counties doubled as legislative districts: each county elected one senator and at least one representative, despite differences in population.
+Originally, the state's 67 counties were the building blocks of legislative districts: Senate districts could only cover counties in their entirety, while House districts had to be self-contained within a county.
 The county's senator was in an especially powerful position, since the county legislative delegation decided nearly all local matters.